[Campaign Setting/Core Rules] Dark Albion – The Rose War (2014)

-Aye verily, t’is known it doth fly through the night upon a giant ostrich, besmirching mailboxes and molesting family pets and leaving a thick cloying miasma of pipe-smoke in its wake.
+Aye verily, t’is known it doth fly through the night upon a giant ostrich, besmirching mailboxes and molesting family pets and leaving a thick cloying miasma of pipe-smoke in its fetid wake.
 It is known it lairs in ancient, sunken, cyclopean Uruguay.
-It is known it has learned the human speech and is beset by myriad enemies that are so ephermal as to, for all intents and purposes, not exist at all.
+It is known it has learned the human speech from sailors on its flight from its canuck homestead and is beset by myriad enemies that are so ephemeral as to, for all intents and purposes, not exist at all.
 It is known it seeks to visit upon the world a retribution for the blasphemy of its heinous existence.

-When Tarnowski penned the accursed Arrows of Indra manuscript, its star-spawned mind had not yet fully grasped the human concept of creativity, thus Arrows of Indra was simply a freakish gestalt of D&D and EoPT (Empire of the Petal Throne for muggles) with a thin veneer of Indian Myth smeared over it (and some pretty decent house rules and streamlining, credit where it is due).
+When The Pundit penned the accursed Arrows of Indra manuscript, its star-spawned mind had not yet fully grasped the human concept of creativity, thus Arrows of Indra was simply a freakish gestalt of D&D and EoPT (Empire of the Petal Throne for muggles) with a thin veneer of Indian Myth smeared over it (and some pretty decent house rules and streamlining, credit where it is due).
 Now, with Dark Albion, we see in its every page a gradual but inexorable progression.
 Soon, it murmurs to itself in a thousand shrieking voices of green smoke and the light of dying stars, soon I will Reinvent D&D.

 Dark Albion: The Rose War is an old school campaign setting that takes place in a fantasy version of medieval England during the War of the Roses.
 It set out to “do for England what Warhammer Fantasy did for Germany.”
 It was written by RPGPundit, therefore we can make two predictions.